-- 41.9.1 The Dissertation Supervisor shall normally be nominated by the Department before the completion of coursework.
-Such a supervisor shall normally be a member of academic staff in the department in which the research is being pursued, or with the approval of the School of Graduate Studies, the Supervisor may be from another department or appropriate external institution.
-The Department shall nominate up to 2 additional members who shall be Co-Supervisors, who with the Supervisor shall constitute a Supervision Committee. - 41.9.2 In exceptional circumstances, a change of Supervisor may be requested by the student and/or recommended by the Departmental Board to the School of Graduate Studies - 41.9.3 Where a Supervisor is absent from the University for more than two months, an acting Supervisor must be appointed.
-The Supervisor shall make the recommendation of an acting Supervisor to the Department, for approval by the School of Graduate Studies. - 41.9.4 The normal weight of a Dissertation shall he 24 credits - 41.9.5 The Length of the Dissertation shall normally be 20,000 to 40,000 words (excluding footnotes, tables and appendices). - 41.9.6 The thesis/dissertation may be submitted in the format specified below:
+- 41.9.2 In exceptional circumstances, a change of Supervisor may be requested by the student and/or recommended by the Departmental Board to the School of Graduate Studies Board. - 41.9.3 Where a Supervisor is absent from the University for more than two months, an acting Supervisor must be appointed.
+The Supervisor shall make the recommendation of an acting Supervisor to the Department, for approval by the School of Graduate Studies. - 41.9.4 The normal weight of a Dissertation shall be 24 credits. - 41.9.5 The Length of the Dissertation shall normally be 20,000 to 40,000 words (excluding footnotes, tables and appendices). - 41.9.6 The thesis/dissertation may be submitted in the format specified below: